JAlcocerT/Docker/README.md

 ### DOCKER VOLUMES:
-  -changes inside the container will be gone unless volumes are used -mount points inside the container
+  * changes inside the container will be gone unless volumes are used
+  * mount points inside the container
+  *
   #check the data stored in volumes (the same volume mounted on a new container, will have the same info available):
   docker volume ls